WORLD

 300 yds /m event 9 feet/3m behind target frame

-C.12 Standard Range commands – First Match General Instructions:
+Range commands – First Match General Instructions:

-Prior to each relay of the first match of the day, general instructions shall be announced by the Range Officer.
-They should be the same or similar to the following, acknowledging local requirements:
+match of the day, general instructions shall be announced by the Range Officer.

-gDuring the match, should an emergency arise which requires an immediate ceasefire, I shall command
+requires an immediate ceasefire, I shall command

-gEmergency – cease fire – unlock your boltsh
+gEmergency – cease fire – unlock your boltsh

-This will permit all rifles to be in a safe condition without extracting the case from the chamber.
-This command will only be given in cases of such emergency that we cannot permit you to clear your rifle by firing.
+in cases of such emergency that we cannot permit you to clear your rifle by firing.

-If a condition should arise which requires temporary suspension of firing, I shall command
+If a condition should arise which requires temporary

-Do not place any ammunition in the action until the command eCommence Firingh
+Do not place any ammunition in the action until the

-C.13 Standard Range Commands – Each Match:
+C.13 Standard Range Commands –

 To ensure the championship is conducted without confusion, the following range commands are to be used.